S3 method for class 'integer64'

-These methods are packaged here for methods in packages bit64
+These methods are packaged here for methods in packages bit64 and ff.

 Usage